harshitpaunikar1/online-retail-customer-clustering/.github/project-buildup-history.md

 - Task summary: Added a one-page dashboard summary showing cluster sizes, average RFM values per cluster, and the top recommended action.
 Intended as the deliverable for a non-technical stakeholder.
 - Deliverable: One-page cluster summary added for stakeholder delivery.
+## 2022-12-19 - Day 7: Portfolio finalization

+- Task summary: Final pass on the Online Retail Clustering project for portfolio purposes.
+The notebook was strong analytically but the intro was too technical.
+Rewrote the first two cells to lead with the business question and why segmenting customers by RFM behavior matters.
+Moved the technical deep-dives to later cells.
+Also made all chart fonts larger since the earlier version was too small to read in a screenshot.
+- Deliverable: Intro rewritten for business audience.
+Chart fonts enlarged for readability.